 Here are some things you should know about me.
 I grew up in a small town in Ohio, right by Lake Erie.
 I'm the oldest child in my family and have two younger sisters: Niki is 24 and Danielle is 21.
-Both of them still live in Ohio, and so do my Dad and stepmother.
+Both of them still live in Ohio, and so does my dad and step-mother.
 Niki just finished spending a year working on a cruise ship and traveling all over the world, and Danielle is currently taking classes at Cleveland State University.

 After I graduated from high school, I got a scholarship to go to a small college in Minnesota, so I moved to Minneapolis.
-After college, I spent a year working in Minnesota, and then moved to New York to take a teaching job in the Bronx.
-I taught 7th grade my first year, and 6th grade my second year.
+After college, I spent a year working in Minnesota, and then moved to New York to take a teaching job in the Bronx I taught seventh grade my first year, and sixth grade my second year.